BrainImaging/brics-docs/docs/index.md

 ## Chapters
-This guide consists of several chapters, each of which can be accessed from the site's navigation menu or the table of contents below.
+This guide consists of several chapters, each of which can be accessed from the site's navigation menu.

- - [ **Administration**](./admin) - how to set up projects, users, and settings for BrICS
+ - **Administration** - how to set up projects, users, and settings for BrICS
  - **Interface Overview** - information on the main BrICS interface
  - **Importing Data** - how to import data from MIDAS and upload DICOM files
  - **Contouring** - how to make, view, and export contours